-We are a member of the IIGCC, which has developed a new set of investor expectations for how companies should respond to this.
+We are a member of the Institutional Investors Group on Climate Change (IIGCC), which has developed a new set of investor expectations for how companies should respond to this.
 It has written to 50 high-risk and high-impact companies to promote these expectations.
 The letters were sent in early September 2021, but the IIGCC is yet to receive any responses.